 Is your tyke the type that’s always drawing the the walls or making food “art”?
-Be sure to bring him or her to the 39th installment of Michigan’s second largest art fair, Plymouth Art in the Park, returning to downtown Plymouth July 13-15, 2018.
-There’s a fun, art-filled experience in store for art lovers of all ages.
+Be sure to bring him or her to the 40th installment of Michigan’s second largest art fair, Plymouth Art in the Park, returning to downtown Plymouth July 12-14, 2019.

 This annual signature event draws more than 400 artists from all across the U.S. and features work in painting, sculpture, ceramics, jewelry, glass, woodwork, photography and more for a weekend-long celebration of all things art.